 - “I want to buy” moments

-Present them with high-quality and highly relevant landing pages, and you can position yourself as the answer to users’ problems.
-Micro-moments allow you to put yourself in the right place at the right time.
+Presenting users with high-quality and highly relevant landing pages can position you as the answer to users’ problems.

 Local, National or International SEO?